If you have an alcohol or substance use disorder, you may want to consider holistic therapy as a way to augment traditional therapy.

 But what exactly is holistic therapy?

-Holistic therapy is an approach to treatment during which therapists treat more than the symptoms of given disorder.
+Holistic therapy is an approach to treatment during which therapists treat more than the symptoms of the disorder.
 Holistic therapy takes into account all aspects of your life.
 It helps to heal all of you.
-Meaning your social life, famiy dynamics, history of trauma, personal wants, needs, and goals – holistic treatment means that you look at your life in its totality, and, in collaboration with your therapists, tailor your treatment so it fits into the big picture.
+Meaning your social life, famiy dynamics, history of trauma, personal wants, needs, and goals – holistic treatment means that you look at your life in its totality.
+In collaboration with your therapists, you tailor your treatment to fit the big picture.

 Holistic therapy helps to heal your mind, body, and spirit.
 Holistic therapy helps you with areas of your life that you may contribute to your alcohol or substance use disorder.

 The holistic model has helped countless clients find peace in their life as they address mental health issues, family problems, work-related stress, or other problems.
 However, holistic therapy is not considered a primary form of treatment.
 Instead, it serves to support or augment traditional therapy.